theshufflebee/mmetricsproject/README.md

 Models:

-Question: Calculate Realised Volatility then use ARMA/VAR or calculate Returns and use GARCH?

 1) ARMAX: Tweet Count & Tweet Dummy on Volatility
 -> Question: How to select lags? select_armax uses AIC but prof uses regression and checks significance?
 Then use AIC?
+   Prof says can use both
 -> Tweets really exogenous?
 Doubt
+   On volatility?
+Possibly

-3) VAR: Tweet Sentiment on Returns (FRED -> daily, not intraday) -> Not useful
+3) VAR: Tweet Sentiment on Returns (FRED -> daily, not intraday) -> Work on specification

-5) GARCH: Tweet Dummy on Log Returns (because predicts volatility) ->
+5) GARCH: Tweet Dummy on Log Returns (because predicts volatility) -> rip